GOUTHAM1921/GOUTHAM1921/README.md

 # Hi, I’m GOUTHAM👋

-- I Currently working as a Tableau Developer
+- I currently working as a Tableau Developer
 - Looking forward to become as a Data Scientist
 - 🌱 I’m currently into BIGDATA and ML workloads on Azure